 To run correctly and fulfil its roles, IT hardware must have the appropriate software.
 It involves:

-The use of unapproved software may lead to the infringement of rights related to the software used or to the introduction of computerised processing that may prejudice the company.
-It is, therefore, important to ensure that the company’s IT environment is not disrupted by unsuitable software, by which we mean unauthorised to attain the organisation’s objectives.
+The use of unapproved software may lead to the infringement of rights related to the software used or to the introduction of computerised processing.
+It may may prejudice the company, and so it is important to ensure that the company’s IT environment is not disrupted by unsuitable software, by which we mean unauthorised to attain the organisation’s objectives.
 It is important to ensure that the following measures are put in place: